Congregation of the Sisters of Our Lady of Mercy: Congregation in USA

 In 1986, Cardinal Bernard Law during the pilgrimage to the Shrine in Kraków-Łagiewniki, asked Mother General, Sr. Paulina Słomka, to send several sisters to Boston to create a community of Sisters of Our Lady of Mercy.
 The three sisters came to Boston on September 15, 1988, where he set up temporarily at the convent in Our Lady of Czestochowa parish.
 It was the first international meeting house that was founded outside of Poland.
 October 10, 1993 moved to a permanent house at the Neponset Ave. in Boston.

+The congregation also has a convent in Washington, DC.